TimStallard/CryptoAssist/README.md

+This is a webapp that allows data to be passed through various common simple ciphers.
+It was designed for use by students in cryptography competitions, and was my A Level Computer Science project.

+# Demo
+There is a public demo of the system available at https://cryptoassist.timstallard.me.uk

+# Building it yourself

 To build this project, you'll need to have Node.JS and NPM installed.

 You can then download the project using Git, and install the dependencies: